MohanCodes/baked-with-blessings/README.md

 # Baked With Blessings

-A modern cookie ordering web app built with Next.js and React.
+A modern cookie ordering web app built with Next.js and React for Angie and Kayla at https://www.instagram.com/_bakedwithblessings/.

 ## Getting Started